openmedlab/.github/profile/README.md

 ## Prompting for Medical Image Analysis

-The large-scale pre-trained vision language models (VLM) have shown remarkable domain transfer capability on natural images.
-However, it remains unknown whether this capability can also apply to the medical image domain.
-This paper thoroughly studies the knowledge transferability of pre-trained VLMs to the medical domain, where we show that well-designed medical prompts are the key to elicit knowledge from pre-trained VLMs.
-We demonstrate that by prompting with expressive attributes that are shared between domains, the VLM can carry the knowledge across domains and improve its generalization.
-This mechanism empowers VLMs to recognize novel objects with fewer or without image samples.
-Furthermore, to avoid the laborious manual designing process, we develop three approaches for automatic generation of medical prompts, which can inject expertlevel medical knowledge and image-specific information into the prompts for finegrained grounding.
-We conduct extensive experiments on thirteen different medical datasets across various modalities, showing that our well-designed prompts greatly improve the zero-shot performance compared to the default prompts, and our fine-tuned models surpass the supervised models by a significant margin.
-1

-The recent surge of foundation models in computer vision and natural language processing opens up perspectives in utilizing multi-modal clinical data to train large models with strong generalizability.
-Yet pathological image datasets often lack biomedical text annotation and enrichment.
-Guiding data-efficient image diagnosis from the use of biomedical text knowledge becomes a substantial interest.
-In this paper, we propose to Connect Image and Text Embeddings (CITE) to enhance pathological image classification.
-CITE injects text insights gained from language models pre-trained with a broad range of biomedical texts, leading to adapt foundation models towards pathological image understanding.
-Through extensive experiments on the PatchGastric stomach tumor pathological image dataset, we demonstrate that CITE achieves leading performance compared with various baselines especially when training data is scarce.
-CITE offers insights into leveraging in-domain text knowledge to reinforce data-efficient pathological image classification.

-However, while vision foundation models can learn general representations, medical images have unique characteristics whose features and patterns differ significantly from those in natural images.
-Therefore, carefully designed algorithms are necessary to adapt domain-specific problems.
-Fine-tuning, additional adapters, prompting strategies, and specialized architectures or modifications are potential solutions to achieve optimal performance in medical problems.

 <img style="float: left;" width="20px" height="auto" src="https://github.com/openmedlab/.github/blob/main/profile/MedFM X.png"> MedFM CV:
 > [Prompting for medical image classification](https://github.com/openmedlab/CITE)